If you are new to self-publishing, here’s a list of the main online self-publishing platforms and also self-publishing companies in Victoria, BC.

 What Is Print-On-Demand (POD) and hybrid publishing?

-What is “hybrid publishing” ?
+What is “hybrid publishing”?
 You may come across this term when exploring self-publishing options.
 “In a hybrid publishing model, the author typically shares the costs of publication with the publisher.
 In return, the publisher provides services such as editing, cover design, marketing, and distribution.
 Hybrid publishers often aim to balance the author’s independence with a professional publishing process.”
 (Source: ChatGPT).
-As usual, be sure to check for any red flags scam warnings before signing anything.
-Check out this longer article about on the “4 things writers should know about hybrid publishing” at Writer’s Digest or this in-depth guide over at Trivium Writing.
+As usual, be sure to check for any red flags or scam warnings before signing anything.
+Check out this longer article about the “4 things writers should know about hybrid publishing” at Writer’s Digest or this in-depth guide over at Trivium Writing.

 Next: Learn about Ebook Resources here.

-Updated November 2024 by 3PennyPublishing – Victoria, BC, Canada; researching and sharing self-publishing resources with writers since 2010.
+Updated July 2025 by 3PennyPublishing – Victoria, BC, Canada; researching and sharing self-publishing resources with writers since 2010.